Title

 Renting by the acre is the simplest option because it creates a direct payment rate for each acre of land grazed and is most familiar to livestock producers and landowners.
 However, this method has the greatest potential for economic and land conservation efforts.

-Leasing pasture by the acre sets a value on the land for the entire operating year (based on North Dakota Century Code) and usually is not tied to livestock numbers unless specified in a contract.
-This method usually benefits, economically, the tenant because that person can add more livestock without adding payment.
+Leasing pasture by the acre sets a value on the land for the entire operating year (based on North Dakota Century Code) and is usually not tied to livestock numbers unless specified in a contract.
+This method usually benefits, economically, the tenant as that person can add more livestock without adding payment.

-This method also can increase the risk of overgrazing because adding more livestock doesn’t add more expense to the tenant.
-Increased livestock numbers reduce the direct costs per head of livestock and potentially create overgrazed pastures if too many livestock are added during a period of time.
-The livestock producer may experience poor livestock performance and the landowner may experience resource degradation when overgrazing occurs.
+This method can also increase the risk of overgrazing because adding more livestock doesn’t add more expense to the tenant.
+Increased livestock numbers reduce the direct costs per head of livestock and potentially create overgrazed pastures if too many livestock are added over a period of time.
+The livestock producer may experience poor livestock performance and land owner resource degradation when overgrazing occurs.

 Current Market Rates — Survey Data